mike-at-redspace/figma-color-tokens-poc/README.md

     yarn
    ```

-3. Set your Figma Access Token:
+3. Set your Figma Access Token & File ID:

-- Open index.js and replace `FIGMA_ACCESS_TOKEN` with your Figma API access token

-4. Set your Figma File Key:
+   - Create a `.env` file in the root of the project.
+   - Add the following content to the `.env` file:

+     ```env
+     FIGMA_ACCESS_TOKEN=<your-figma-access-token>
+     FIGMA_FILE_ID=<your-figma-file-id>
+     ```

-- Open index.js and replace `FIGMA_FILE_KEY` with your Figma file ID
+   Replace `<your-figma-access-token>` with your Figma access token and `<your-figma-file-id>` with the Figma file ID you want to fetch colors from.

+   To get the Figma file ID, open the Figma file in the browser and copy the file ID from the URL.
+The file ID is the last part of the URL after the `/file/` path.

+   For example, if the Figma file URL is `https://www.figma.com/file/abc123/My-Design-File`, the file ID is `abc123`.

 ## Usage